elixir-lang/elixir-lang.github.com/install.markdown

 Elixir provides a precompiled package for every release.
 First [install Erlang](/install.html#4-installing-erlang) and then download and unzip the [Precompiled.zip file for the latest release](https://github.com/elixir-lang/elixir/releases/).

 Once the release is unpacked, you are ready to run the `elixir` and `iex` commands from the `bin` directory.
-It is recommended that you add Elixir's `bin` path to your PATH environment variable to ease development.
+It is recommended that you add Elixir's bin path to your PATH environment variable to ease development.
+You need to [find your shell profile file](http://unix.stackexchange.com/a/117470/101951), and add to the end of it:

 ```bash
 $ export PATH="$PATH:/path/to/elixir/bin"